 There are many reasons why you shouldn't send mass emails dressed as email marketing (or important announcements) from your mail client.
 The first being that it's quite possibly illegal (more on that below).
 Secondly, email clients are getting smarter.
 They'll put your thoughtful, well written newsletter right smack in the spam folder.
 Third, no one wants a group email, pretty much ever.
 Especially one they can not unsubscribe from (Again, if you are doing this you're wading into illegal territory — see below).
 Lastly, it's unprofessional.

-You're a creative being.
-Spend the time to learn how to make a killer newsletter.
+You love what you do!
+Make that clear by spending the time to learn how to make a killer newsletter.
 It's worth all of your hard work in the end.
 Have fun with it!
 Creating the first one is the hardest, but you can save it...and reuse it over and over.

 Don’t waste that hard work on people that don’t want it.